(keywords: Mahayana-sutralamkara, Mahayanasutralamkara)

 9.34.
 Just as clouds and the like obstruct the sunlight, so the faults of sentient beings block the Buddhas’ wisdoms.
 (1990 thesis, p.
 393)

 The renowned accuracy of the Tibetan translations in very closely following the Sanskrit originals goes hand in hand with their use of standardized translation terminology.
 This was implemented quite early by royal decree, and was used throughout the entire body of Buddhist texts.
 This standardized translation terminology allowed Tibetans to know that chos is always dharma, for example, no matter in what text or who translated it.
 We do not have this in our English translations today, nor are we likely to, because of our individualistic natures.
 Thurman has noted that the śāstra texts comprising the Tengyur, of which the Mahāyāna-sūtrālaṃkāra is one, are scientific treatises (pp. ii, vii, xvii).
 While their primary field is not the physical realm, as is that of the modern sciences of biology, chemistry, physics, etc., what they expound are similarly sciences that require the use of precise technical terms.
-Lacking standardized translation terms that all can agree on, we are obliged to add glossaries, or to add the Sanskrit terms in parentheses (as done by Étienne Lamotte in his valuable translations), or even to add the whole Sanskrit text (as is now frequent in translations of Hindu texts).
+Lacking standardized translation terms that all can agree on, we are obliged to add glossaries, or to add the Sanskrit terms in parentheses (as done by Étienne Lamotte in his valuable translations), or even to add the whole Sanskrit text (as is now frequent in translations of Hindu texts published in India).
 Things were different when the Buddhist texts were translated from Sanskrit into Tibetan.
 The use of standardized translation terminology, along with the literal accuracy of the Tibetan translations, together resulted in the most precise transferal of a body of religious knowledge from one language to another known to history.

 In conclusion, the two translations of the Mahāyāna-sūtrālaṃkāra complement each other in important ways.
 The use of more standard translation terminology makes the 2014 translation more understandable, while the use of the Sanskrit original makes the 2004 translation more accurate.
 No serious student can afford to be without either of them.